 The water from the rinse cycle however is easier on plants and can be used easily. all you need to do is fit in a filtration system and you are good to go.
 This seems like a time-consuming process to use half the water with treatment and the other without.
 Hence, we recommend that you treat laundry water regardless.

 So, to answer the question, Is washing machine water good for plants? the simple answer to this is it depends on a number of factors but all in all if treated well it can be used.

 How to filter and reuse bathroom water for gardening

 There are different ways to recycle bath water for gardening.
-Here, are a few ways to reuse bath water for garden.
+Here, are a few ways on how to use bath water for garden and reuse bath water for garden.

 Filtering bath water is not a difficult process, the water can be collected in the ways mentioned above and then collected in a collection tank in your backyard.
 The extent of the filtration or purifying plant depends on the size of your garden and the amount of water you use.

 To start off you need a collection tank that is connected to the plumbing.
 This tank has a filter where all solid and floatable particles are left behind before it enters the second container.
 This container contains enzymes and microbes that are responsible for the anaerobic decomposition of soluble matter.

 During this process, the water passes through a number of chambers.
 After this is done the water is fairly pure and passes through a gravel filled container with reeds.
 Here microorganisms and pathogens are killed by UV exposure and the roots of the plants absorb all the chemicals and pollutants.